PETA’s ‘Cow’ to Raksha Bandhan Celebrants: ‘Protect Me – Go Leather-Free’

-Group Will Ask Members of the Public to Wear a Rakhi Pledging Respect for Animals For Immediate Release:
+Group Will Ask Members of the Public to Wear a Rakhi and Pledge to Respect Animals

-Indore, MP – Holding a giant rakhi that reads, "Protect Me – Go Leather-Free", and wearing a cow costume, members of People for the Ethical Treatment of Animals (PETA) India and local animal rights activist Dr Sudhir Khetawat will urge members of the public to protect cows by not wearing their skins in advance of Raksha Bandhan in Indore on Wednesday.
-The "cow" will also distribute rakhis to passers-by that bear the same message as the giant rakhi.
-PETA aims to raise awareness of the cruelty that cows, buffaloes, goats and other animals endure before their skin is made into shoes, bags and other accessories.
+Pune– Holding a giant rakhi that reads, “Protect Me – Go Leather-Free”, and wearing a “cow” costume, a member of People for the Ethical Treatment of Animals (PETA) India will urge members of the public to protect cows by not wearing their skins in advance of Raksha Bandhan in Pune on Friday.
+The “cow” will also distribute rakhis bearing this same message to passers-by.
+PETA wants to raise awareness of the cruelty that cows, buffalo, goats and other animals endure before their skin is made into shoes, bags and other accessories.

-"Pledging to protect loved ones is truly noble, and we'd like for the public to extend the same compassion to all others, including animals", says PETA India's campaign coordinator, Chani Singh.
-"Cows and other animals slated to be killed for leather endure criminal abuses, and their only hope of avoiding this living hell is if all of us take a stand against cruelty and go leather-free."
+“Pledging to protect loved ones is truly noble, and we’d like for the public to extend the same compassion to all others, including animals”, says PETA India’s Bhuvaneshwari Gupta.
+“Cows and other animals used for leather endure criminal abuse, and their only hope of avoiding this living hell is if we all take a stand against cruelty and go leather-free.”

 For more information, please visit PETAIndia.com.